Center of Excellence in Geriatric Medicine

 - Evidence-Based Medicine Module.
 This module consists of training in the techniques of evidence-based medicine and provides guidance in developing skills for the finding, filtering, and judging of relevant clinical medical information.
 Four sessions are conducted in which Scholars learn: 1) to derive focused questions from patient care problems; 2) to use MEDLINE in a productive and time-efficient manner to retrieve information related to the question; 3) to review articles critically, emphasizing the concepts of internal and external validity; and 4) to apply information thus obtained to answer the specific clinical questions.

 - Health Care Systems Module.
-In order to develop and successfully administer academic clinical programs, faculty need better understanding of administrative and management issues.
+In order to develop and successfully administer academic clinical programs, faculty need a better understanding of administrative and management issues.
 This module addresses: 1) health care systems and the impact of environmental factors on clinical programs and practice; 2) clinical, financial and ethical aspects of managed care in geriatric practice; 3) fundamentals of health care finance and reimbursement systems; and 4) operational management and quality improvement.